Skip to content

 Cauliflower

-Cauliflower has no fat, is high in vitamin C, low in carbohydrates and has a noteworthy fiber content.
+Cauliflower has no fat, is high in vitamin C, low in carbohydrates and has a noteworthy fibre content.
 Because of its mild flavour and versatility, it makes a fantastic low-carb replacement for higher-carb foods like rice and potatoes.

 Kale